-One of Lindy’s favorite places to visit in Germany has been Hohenzollern Castle, about 45 minutes due south of her and Andrew’s apartment.
-And of course, on a tour of Europe, you have to visit a castle so she he and Andrew drove us down on Tuesday morning.
+Of course, on a tour of Europe, you have to visit a castle so we headed to one on Tuesday morning.
 We could see our destination when we were still several miles away.

 We parked at the bottom of the hill and caught a ride on a shuttle bus with a very unpleasant, unhappy driver.